POLICY

 HHSC reimburses eligible providers performing home telemonitoring services in the same manner as their other professional services described in §355.8021 of this title (relating to Reimbursement Methodology for Home Health Services).

-Home telemonitoring is a health service that requires scheduled remote monitoring of data related to a client’s health, and transmission of the data from the client’s home to a licensed home health agency or a hospital.
+Home telemonitoring services, also known as remote patient monitoring, is a benefit of Texas Medicaid.
+Home telemonitoring is a health service that requires scheduled remote monitoring of data related to a client’s health, and transmission of the data from the client’s home to a licensed home health agency, hospital, FQHC, or RHC.
+Data and information collected remotely will be transmitted from the client’s home to the home health agency, hospital, FQHC, or RHC.
 The data transmission must comply with standards set by HIPAA.

 CSHCN Program